Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Proof of Theorem .

-In figure 1 above, the big ellipses represent $K_1$ and $K_2$ and the small ones represent $V'_1$ and $V'_2$.
+and thus to solve our problem. \\ In Figure \ref{NHaus}, the big ellipses represent $K_1$ and $K_2$ and the small ones represent $V'_1$ and $V'_2$.
 The arrows on the leaves just suggest the identification.
 The glued space is obtained by gluing along the {\it open} shaded parts.
-Clearly, since $V'_1$ has boundary points in $K_1$ which correspond through the identification to boundary points of $V'_2$ in $K_2$, the resulting space is not Hausdorff.

-The claim is that it is possible to shrink $U_1$ and $U_2$ so that the picture is like picture 2 (see next page).
+Clearly, since $V'_1$ has boundary points in $K_1$ which correspond through the identification to boundary points of $V'_2$ in $K_2$, the resulting space is not Hausdorff. \\ The claim is that it is possible to shrink $U_1$ and $U_2$ so that the picture is like Figure \ref{Haus}.
 The big ellipses represent the domains of $K_1$ and $K_2$ onto which the new sets $U_1$ and $U_2$ retract.
 In this new case, the boundary points of $V'_1$ are not in correspondance with the boundary points of $V'_2$, hence the gluing is Hausdorff.
 Notice that, in the case of $U_2$ (the upper ellipse), a subset of the former trace of $c$ in $K_2$ is now out of the domain.
 This has no consequence since this part of $c$ has still a trace in $K_1$, but it helps reducing the boundary of $V'_2$.

-First, observe that shrinking $U_i$ to, say, $U'_i$, we may assume that it transforms \lastnum[-7] into
+First, observe that shrinking $U_i$ to, say, $U'_i$, we may assume that it transforms \eqref{localcharts} into

 However, $W'_i\subset W_i$ {\it may not contain} $0$.
 Then $g_1(K'_1)$ intersects $K'_2$ along $\tilde V'_2\cap K'_2$.
-The claim is that, after shrinking and after taking the intersection with $K'_2$, we may assume that \lastnum[-1] holds. \midinsert
+The claim is that, after shrinking and after taking the intersection with $K'_2$, we may assume that \eqref{tilde2} holds.